 The primary aim of this programme is to provide a programme of study with special emphasis in the area of web design and development.
-It would aim to produce highly skilled and professional graduates with an education in designing and creating professional, feature rich interactive and highly usable web application systems for the resolution and management of web development problems, who were knowledgeable of current and emergent technologies, and with broad business awareness.
+It would aim to produce highly skilled and professional graduates with

 Additionally, the programme aims to develop students' critical abilities and general problem solving skills and lay a foundation for continuing education and self-improvement.